Networking Part 1

 Network Types

-There are two main network types, local area network LAN, a private environment, and wide area network WAN, which are networks outside of our local environment.
+There are two main network types, local area network LAN, a private environment, and wide area network WAN, which are networks outside our local environment.
 You can also think of WAN as a bunch of disbursed LANs spread out over great distances connected together.

 Network Components

 Technically two or more computers connected together is a network.
 You should know and understand servers, clients and Resources.
 Servers are the core component of a network as they provide the resources to perform many tasks.
-Servers can also perform many different roles, for example a web server, file server or DNS server.
+Servers can also perform many roles, for example a web server, file server or DNS server.

 Network Devices

 We need to understand how information is passed over the physical medium.
 An access point, is any point that allows a device to connect to a network.
-Commonly you may hear it referred to as a wireless access point.
+Commonly, you may hear it referred to as a wireless access point.
 Switches provide a centralized connectivity, and switches come in two varieties: un-managed and managed.
 Routers connect multiple network types and determine the best path for data.
-Packets are routed across multiple networks using routing tables and they make decisions on where to send the data based on IP addresses.
+Packets are routed across multiple networks using routing tables, and they make decisions on where to send the data based on IP addresses.
 We also have firewall devices and various other network controllers.

 Network Communication